mrcore5/framework/README.md

 * Seed wiki `./artisan mrcore:wiki:db seed`
 * Visit in browser, done!

-# Investigate

-* In mrcore5 app, I comment out the Http/Kernel.php Csrf Token
-  * Found, if you edit post, set workbench, get CSRF token error

-# Performance
+#### Performance

-All just `ab -n 10 -c 1` on lindev1
+Tested with apache benchmark tool, a very simple `ab -n 10 -c 1`

-* Stock laravel 17ms
+* Stock laravel `17ms`
-* Mrcore/Foundation 17ms
+* Mrcore/Foundation `17ms`
-* Full wiki 60ms
+* Mrcore/Wiki with complete working wiki home page `60ms`
-  * You can shave 10ms by NOT updateing clicks on both post and router = 50ms!
+  * Found that 10ms is taken by simply updating post and router clicks (view counts), would be `50ms`
+  * At some point, may optimize these types of updates into a redis counter.

+## Contributing

+Thank you for considering contributing to the mRcore framework!
+Fork and pull!

+### License

+Mrcore is open-sourced software licensed under the [MIT license](http://mreschke.com/license/mit)